Salutology

 Methods:

-Cognitive-behavioral techniques to reframe negative thoughts
+Cognitive-behavioural techniques to reframe negative thoughts

 Mindfulness and meditation